-1) Development of molecular chemistry of consequence to CO2 conversion to higher-energy products.
-Use of heavy atom isotope effects to study activated CO2 intermediates in chemical and biological systems.
+1) Development of novel catalysts for the activation of small molecules (CO2, O2, H2O).
+Use of heavy atom isotope effects to study reaction mechanisms in chemical and biological systems.

 2) Design and synthesis of compounds with medicinal properties that take advantage of the important role of metal ions in biological systems.
-Our approach involves synthesizing novel complexes and characterizing them with an arsenal of physical, chemical and spectroscopic data.
+Our approach involves synthesizing novel molecules and characterizing them with an arsenal of physical, chemical and spectroscopic data.
 In recent years, we have focused on the synthesis of peptides and peptidomimetics.